thegronkinator/Gun-Rules/README.md

 Tier 1

 Steady grip:
-Adds an extra point of damage for each successful attack with the gun its connected to.
+Adds an extra +2 to damage for each successful attack with the gun its connected to.
 Cost: 45GP
 Tier 1